mike-lischke/java2typescript/doc/features.md

 ## <a name="numbers">Numbers</a>

-Single primitive numbers (byte, int, short, long, float, double) are converted to `number`.
-To match Java semantics better there's one exception: `long`, which is converted to `bigint` (64 bits).
-This creates a problem on TS side.
-There's no automatic conversion between a number and a bigint, like there is in Java.
-This must be solved manually.
+There are type aliases for single primitive numbers (byte, int, short, long, float, double) which all represent the Typescript type `number`, except for long, which is mapped to `bigint`.
+You can continue using these primitive types in your code, but you should be aware that there are no automatic conversions between them.
+You have to solve this manually.

-Numbers in arrays, however, are converted to typed TS arrays according to their Java type.
+Numbers in arrays, on the other hand, are converted to typed TS arrays according to their Java type.
 For example `int[]` is converted to `Int32Array`.

 There's currently no support for `BigInteger` and `BigNumber`;

 Read also the [Boxing and Unboxing chapter](#boxing-and-unboxing).

+## <a name="text>Text</a>

-## <a name="string">Char and String</a>
+### <a name="string">Char and String</a>

 Strings in Java and TS are pretty similar (at least in their respective realm).
 TS automatically does boxing and unboxing of string literals and string objects (just like Java).
 However, the Java `String` type has much more functionality, so it is translated like any other class instead of converting occurrences to the TS `string` type.
 This makes handling the actual strings in a TS context a bit more inconvenient, because this way the auto (un)boxing does not work as easy as between TS `String`, `string` and string literals.

 Read also the [Boxing and Unboxing chapter](#boxing-and-unboxing).

 In both languages strings are stored in UTF-16 (two bytes per character) and use surrogates for values > 0xFFFF.
 However, there's no simple `char` type in TS, so we can only use `number` for it.
 To better distinguish a char type from an ordinary number a type alias is used in TS (`java.lang.char`) for any occurrence of a single `char` (and uses a number as base type, with only the lowest 16 bits).
 However, using a number for a char is all but optimal, so arrays of chars are converted to `Uint16Array` instead, which should be as efficient as the Java implementation.

+### <a name="coding">Encoding and Decoding</a>

+The classes `java.nio.charset.Charset`, `java.nio.charset.CharsetEncoder` and `java.nio.charset.CharsetDecoder` are mostly supported by using the `TextEncoder` and `TextDecoder` classes from the browser.
+With this a large number of charsets are available for decoding.
+Unfortunately, the `TextEncoder` class does not support encoding to a specific charset, so only UTF-8 is supported for encoding.

 ## <a name="boxing">Boxing and Unboxing</a>